-Your Intended Parents may implant the embryos into the uterus of the Intended Mother or a Gestational Carrier to be gestated to term.
-Subsequently Intended Parents will raise any children born from embryos created using your eggs and will in fact be recognized as the legal parents.
 However, sometimes there are left over embryos even after Intended Parents feel their family planning is complete.
 The Intended Parents are then faced with a very difficult decision of what to do with their left over embryos.
-In such cases An Angel's Gift encourages Intended Parents not to destroy them or donate them to scientific research.
+They have the following options available to them:

 Why do women choose donate their eggs?